canonical/spread/README.md

 the credentials will be used to connect to the system, and password-less sudo must be available for the provided user.

-When the cert field is set to true, spread uses the ssh certificates for the current user to stablish the connection.
+When the ssh-rsa-key field is set, spread uses the ssh key to stablish the connection.
 In this scenario the password is not considered.

 In all cases the end result is the same: a system that executes scripts as root.